 Yes, there are many amazing and also quirky museums in Amsterdam, beautiful parks to visit, and lots of great bars and cafes where you can have the best meal in town… But unless you have more than one day, you will probably not want to waste your time shopping at the huge warehouse Bijenkorf or walking to the other side of town in search of that one restaurant that someone recommended…

 So this is my no-nonsense guide to the best things to see and do in Amsterdam in one day.
-At the bottom of the post you can find some suggestions on what to see and do in and near Amsterdam if you have more time.
+At the bottom of the post, you can find our recommended 1-day Amsterdam itinerary and some suggestions on what to see and do in and near Amsterdam if you have more time.

 Actually, you can skip the Herengracht canal when exploring Amsterdam canals on foot, because it’s one of the main canals, a UNESCO World Heritage Site, and you will probably pass here by boat.
 Which brings me to the second thing you must do in Amsterdam…

 If I were to choose just one thing that you absolutely must do in Amsterdam, it would be a canal cruise.
 Whether you are visiting Amsterdam for one day or a week, don’t miss this!
 No matter how much exploring you do on foot, seeing the city from a boat gives a completely different perspective.
 It’s also a perfect way to see a lot without having to walk even more.